andela-bomotoso/SeamCarver/README.md

 ## Running the test
 Use the make file for the execution.
 A sample run takes 2 arguments; the png file and the orientation.
 Use v for the vertical orientation and h for the horizontal orientation.
-The out.png file has the processed image with the seams path e.g ./seamcarver_serial burro.png v: will generate a vertical seam paths in out.png for the image burro.png
+The out.png file has the processed image with the seams path. e.g ./seamcarver_serial burro.png v: will generate a vertical seam paths in out.png for the image burro.png
+    ./seamcarver_serial burro.png h: will generate a horizontal seam paths in out.png for the image burro.png